-Let’s be real: NSAIDs (think: aspirin, ibuprofen and naproxen) are useful little pills.
-They do a great job at zapping pain, and if we’re recovering from major surgery or injury, they’re often necessary.
+Let’s be honest: NSAIDs (think: aspirin, ibuprofen and naproxen) can be useful.
+They do a great job at addressing pain, and if we’re recovering from a major surgery or injury, they’re often necessary.
 But it’s important to realize NSAIDs are far too powerful for everyday use.

 Turmeric can be used to treat viral infections, like the common cold and the flu, as well as painful conditions, like psoriasis, indigestion, upset stomach and even cancer.

 In addition, turmeric is highly effective in helping combat osteoarthritis, all thanks to its anti-inflammatory and pain-relieving properties.

 Fish oils are rich in Omega-3 fatty acids, which are anti-inflammatory and help relieve joint pain.
 Consuming just 1-3 grams of fish oil every day can help reduce symptoms like swelling, morning stiffness and discomfort in joints.

 St. John’s Wort is an herb named after St. John the Baptist.
 This wild yellow flower is highly effective in treating pain caused by gout and arthritis.
 In addition, it helps fight muscle aches and reduce inflammation in the cardiovascular system.

 Ashwagandha is a plant found in India, and it is known for its stress-reducing and anti-inflammatory properties.
 It’s also a natural analgesic that soothes the nervous system’s pain response.